mikecroft/mikecroft.github.io/_drafts/use-aws-lambda-to-send-to-sqs.md

 {% endhighlight %}
 &nbsp;

+We could, of course, bump up both values much higher to give a lot of headroom for further expansion of the function, but cost needs to be taken into account as well.
+While Lambda does give the first 1M requests for free, it also limits the free tier by duration and allows 400,000 GB seconds of compute time.
+For this case, the limit is still very high indeed and isn't anything to worry about, but it's certainly something to bear in mind when estimating production costs.

-It's important to note how easy it us to get caught out if you have more than one AWS account here.
+Secondly, it's important to note how easy it us to get caught out if you have more than one AWS account here.
 [It certainly happened to me](https://stackoverflow.com/questions/46676287/aws-cli-and-java-sdk-return-incorrect-urls-for-sqs-queues)!
+Where I got caught out was in setting up my AWS credentials locally and invoking my function.
+I could see that my function worked successfully, so I opened up my AWS console and looked for the message in the SQS queue, but found nothing there.
+After a lot of confusion, and asking about it on StackOverflow, I found the missing messages in an SQS queue on another AWS account.

+What really threw me was that I hadn't realised the SQS queue could be created if it didn't exist as a default behaviour.
+My first "lights" queue was created manually but, in testing my code, I had inadvertantly created an identical queue in a separate account!

+Fortunately, the answer was staring me in the face, though I didn't recognise it.
+The output of testing the function in the dashboard was as follows:

 ```
 START RequestId: 0b6e1b4a-367c-11e8-ac75-87c943e47109 Version: $LATEST